yoshikouki/Votelyze/README.md

 3. **Features (`src/features/`)**
    - Organized by feature/domain
-   - Contains all feature-specific code (components, logic, types)
+   - Contains all feature-specific code
+   - Only UI components are separated into a `components/` directory
+   - Other feature-specific code (business logic, types, utilities) lives directly in the feature directory
    - Each feature is self-contained and can be moved/refactored easily

 4. **Shared Libraries (`src/lib/`)**